mariusc/apple-sdk/README.md

 }];
 ```

-You don't need to store the users if you don't want, since they are stored within the `RelayrApp` instance.
-You can query the app for already logged users by:
+Storing users isn't necessary, since they are stored within the `RelayrApp` instance.
+You can query the app for logged users by initiating this method:

 ```objective-c
 RelayrUser* user = app.loggedUsers.lastObject;